 Deploy your application on that configured infrastructure.
 You can use a combination of two types of infrastructure as code tools.
 Infrastructure provisioning tools like Terraform for example and configuration management tools like ANSIBLE, CHEF, puppet, etc. So, you as a DevOps engineer should know one of these tools.
 You need this to make your own work more efficient as well as make your environments more transparent.
 So you know exactly in which state it is easy to replicate and easy to recover.
 Since you are closely working with developers and system administrators, you may automate some of the tasks for them.
 You would most probably need to write scripts.
 Maybe small applications to automate tasks like doing backup system monitoring tasks, Cron Jobs, network management, and so on.

 In order to be able to do that you need to know a scripting language.
 This could be an operating system-specific scripting language like Bash or PowerShell.
 Can be what’s even more demanded a more powerful and flexible language like Python, Ruby, or Go link.
 Which are also operating system independent, again here you just need to learn one of these languages.
 And Python without a doubt is the most popular and demanded one in today’s DevOps space.
 Easy to learn easy to read and very flexible.
-Python has libraries for most of the database operating system.
-It tasks as well as for different cloud platforms.
+Python has libraries for most of the database operating systems.
+It tasks as well for different cloud platforms.

 Now with these automation tools and languages, you write all of these automation logics as code.
-Like creating, managing, configuring infrastructure that’s why the name infrastructure is code.
+Like creating, managing, and configuring infrastructure that’s why the name infrastructure is code.
 Now you manage your code just like the application code you manage.
 Also using version control like Git.
-So at this point, you may be thinking about how many of these tools do I need to learn.
+So at this point, you may be thinking about how many of these tools I need to learn.
 Do I need to learn multiple tools in each category, also which ones should I learn?
 Because there are so many of them.
 You should learn one tool in each category.
 Learn the most popular and most widely used one.
 Because once you understand the concepts well building on that knowledge and using an alternative tool will be much easier.